alikzao/tao1/docs/example.rst

    @asyncio.coroutine
    def page(request):
        return templ('index', request, {'key':'val'} )
 Inline Markup
 =============
-Words can have *emphasis in italics* or be **bold** and you can define code samples with back quotes, like when you talk about a
+Words can have *emphasis in italics* or be **bold** and you can define code samples with back quotes.
-command: ``sudo`` gives you super user powers!

 This is an example on how to link images: